 Repay interest quickly

-Student loans are a good way to complete your degree.
-However, the interest that comes with it can make it difficult to pay off.
-Student loans from the federal government technically have a better interest rate as you can defer it on the taxes.
+Student loans are a good way to finance your education.
+However, the interest that comes with it can make it difficult to pay it off.
+Student loans from the Federal Government technically have a better interest rate as you can defer it on the taxes.

 Combining your debts

 Go for alternatives

-Alternative debt management may help reduce your monthly payments but it can also increase your repayment plan or raise your interest rate.
-A loan which was for 10 years can go for an additional 5+ years based on the options which you have chosen.
+Alternative debt management may help reduce your monthly payments but it can also increase your interest rate.
+A loan which had to be repaid in 10 years can be paid in an additional 5+ years based on the options which you have chosen.